CodeCrush-Official/Computer-Science-Curriculum/README.md

 ## **Summary**

-The **CodeCrush Computer Science Curriculum** provides a comprehensive, industry-aligned education in computer science.
+The **TheMagusCode Computer Science Curriculum** provides a comprehensive, industry-aligned education in computer science.
 Unlike traditional university programs, it is:
 - **Self-paced**: Learn at your own speed.
 - **Project-oriented**: Build real-world projects for your portfolio.
 - **Community-driven**: Learn from and with others in the community.